jamestharpe/jamestharpe.com/content/include-files-outside-docker-build-context.md

 ---
 # "Forbidden path outside the build context"

-I was recently attempting to use Dockerize a Node project, so I added a `docker` folder to the project and created a simple `Dockerfile` to get started:
+I was recently attempting to Dockerize a Node project, so I added a `docker` folder to the project and created a simple `Dockerfile` to get started:

 ```dockerfile
 FROM  node:alpine